-Whilst it may not receive the headlines of its neighbouring city of Reading, Basingstoke Town is a developing area, thriving with business and activities.
-The town benefits from year on year investment and only two years ago Waitrose and John Lewis launched a fantastic new store in the heart of the town, which draws further visitors from many miles away.
+Whilst it may not receive the headlines of its neighboring city of Reading, Basingstoke Town is a developing area, thriving with business and activities.
+The town benefits from year-on-year investment and only two years ago Waitrose and John Lewis launched a fantastic new store in the heart of the town, which draws further visitors from many miles away.

 1. Transport links and access

 Basingstoke is a fantastic central location, supported by fast trains from its modern station.
 Within 50 minutes you will arrive in central London Waterloo or just an hour to the coast of sunny Bournemouth.
 Local business hubs are even closer with the historic city of Winchester just 20 minutes, the ever-expanding business center of Reading 24 minutes, and the trendy coastal city of Southampton just 31 minutes away.

 Only minutes away from the M3, Basingstoke is also a savvy choice for car users.